edoelas/agdb/_posts/2021-05-25-I-am-a-sinner.md

 ![How did the blog look befor the redesign.]({{media}}/old_blog.png) *How did the blog look befor the redesign.*

 I have sinned.
 I said I wanted to keep this blog as minimal as possible.
 I bragged about the few lines I use.
-That I was using just 60 lines of CSS in total.
+That I was just using 60 CSS lines.
 What have I become?
 Now I use  around 200 lines of CSS.
 How many lines I will be using tomorrow?
 1.000?
 10.000?
 Nobody knows.
 I have became what I promissed to destroy.
 The bloat.
 I am a monster.

 Okay, enough stupidity for today, now I am going to talk about what happened.
 Did I just woke up one morning and decided to spend my whole day fiddling with CSS?
-No, as I said I am not a web designer but as any human I like beautiful things.
-Two days ago, 23 May 2021, the day of the creation of this blog, at 22:08 I send the blog link to one of my friends and he replies:
+No, as I said I am not a web designer but, as any human, I like beautiful things.
+Two days ago, 23 May 2021, the day of the creation of this blog, at 22:08 I sent the blog link to one of my friends and he replies:

-> "It is as bad as beating a father."<br>- A. K.
+> "Ugly as a toad."<br>- A. K.

 That comeback opened my eyes.
 My response was not imediate but that comment fuelled the redesign.
 The harsh truth is that the default browser fonts are not the best ones.